AG-jpg/bamba/Narrative.md

 ## Level 8 Boss:
 You think you are making great discoveries...
 Reality is you are leading the path to land devastation and depredation.
 I will not let you, your journey ends here!

+I concede defeat.
+But now that you have discover this land's treasures,  you also have learned about the harmful impact of greed and ambition.
+Now You have to to protect it.